mlazarz/IDCE-30274_Lab-2_geoprocessing-using-arcpy/README.md

 The script within this repo, *Lab2.py*, performs the following operation:

 1. A clip analysis is performed with the arcpy module using parks.shp as the input feature and zip.shp as the clip feature.
-The output which is all parks within our zipcode is saved as *parks_Clip.shp* in a Results folder in a local drive.
+The output which is all parks within our zip code is saved as *parks_Clip.shp* in a Results folder in a local drive.
 2. After importing the environments from arcpy, the workspace environment folder is set.
 3. A buffer analysis is performed with *facilities.shp* as the input feature and 500 meters as the distance parameter.
 The output is saved to the Results folder.
 4. A second buffer analysis that overwrites the previous buffer is performed.
 The same inputs are used except that the dissolve option is selected.